maheer461/fitness-subscription-analytics/README.md

 FitnessHub's subscription business is growing quickly — revenue has climbed steadily from roughly $6K to $183K per month over the past two years, and is forecasted to reach approximately **$2.28M** over the next 12 months.
 However, growth alone does not guarantee sustainability.

-The most pressing concern is timing: customers most commonly cancel around **month 3** of their subscription, but it takes until **month 5–6** for a cohort to fully recover its acquisition cost.
+The most pressing concern is timing: customers most commonly cancel around **month 3** of their subscription, but it takes until **month 4–6** for a cohort to fully recover its acquisition cost.
 This means a meaningful share of customers are likely churning *before* they become profitable, directly undermining the payback on acquisition spend.
-Compounding this, the 2025 cohort is taking a full month longer to break even than the 2024 cohort, suggesting acquisition efficiency may be softening — whether due to rising CAC, a shift in acquisition channel mix, or slower early engagement among newer customers.
+Compounding this, the 2025 cohort is taking two months longer to break even than the 2024 cohort (month 6 vs. month 4), suggesting acquisition efficiency has softened as the company scaled — whether due to a larger, more expensive acquisition mix, or slower early engagement among newer customers.

-**Recommendation:** FitnessHub's near-term revenue trajectory is strong, but the gap between the month-3 churn cliff and the month-5/6 break-even point represents real risk to the growth strategy's sustainability.
+**Recommendation:** FitnessHub's near-term revenue trajectory is strong, but the gap between the month-3 churn cliff and the month 4–6 break-even point represents real risk to the growth strategy's sustainability.
 Leadership should prioritize retention interventions in the first 2–3 months of the customer lifecycle, and investigate why the 2025 cohort's acquisition cost recovery has slowed relative to 2024, before continuing to scale acquisition spend at the current rate.